 Figure-7. completed spreader bar

-Feed point connector and balanced line support: The feed point connector was made by inserting an eyebolt in the center of a plastic dog bone insulator.
+The feed point connector was made by inserting an eyebolt in the center of a plastic dog bone insulator.
 The balanced line support was made from rigid composite landscape edging.
 The support “sandwiches” the balanced line between two pieces of edging.
 Nylon bolts (1/4 X 20) and wing nuts were used to fasten the two halves of the support.
-The support is attached to the feed point connector with a plastic zip tie.
+The support is attached to the feed point connector with a large plastic zip tie.
 Ring terminals were crimped on the ends of the radiators and balanced line.
-The radiators were connected to the balanced line with 3/4” long #8 pan head screws, flat washers, lock washers, and wing nuts.
+The radiators were connected to the balanced line with 3/4” long #8 pan head stainless steel machine screws, flat washers, lock washers, and wing nuts.
 Figure-8 shows the completed feed point connector and balanced line support.

 Figure-8. feed point connector and balanced line support